« Back to List

 kitchen being rebuiltTo help guard against inflation, Farm Bureau Insurance home insurance policies include an inflation protection endorsement.
 The endorsement automatically adjusts the amount of coverage each year based on an inflation factor.
 This helps your home insurance coverage keep pace with inflation as costs for construction materials and services go up—but it may still not be enough.

-Over the last year there have been dramatic increases to construction costs, and as a result, there will be a larger than normal adjustment to the inflation factor starting with policies that renew on and after December 1, 2021.
 The inflation factor is a standard measurement the insurance industry uses to adjust coverage limits based on an expected rate of inflation.
 The inflation factor varies by geographical area and varies each year.
 Even though the inflation factor is meant to help coverage keep pace as costs go up, it may not be enough.
 You should review your policy and coverage carefully and discuss any concerns you have with your Farm Bureau Insurance agent.

 Home Improvement Projects

-Over the last year, homeowners have been busy tackling a variety of home improvement projects.
 If you have made enhancements to your home, you’ll want to make sure you update your policy and your coverage to take any upgrades into account.
 Improvements and high quality finishes all impact the cost to rebuild or repair should you have a loss.
 A few examples of improvements you’ll want to review with your Farm Bureau Insurance agent include:

 • Adding square footage to a home